Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Pharmacokinetics of EVRYSDI have been characterized in healthy adult subjects and in patients with SMA.

 After administration of EVRYSDI as an oral solution, pharmacokinetics of risdiplam were approximately linear between 0.6 and 18 mg in a single-ascending-dose study in healthy adult subjects, and between 0.02 and 0.25 mg/kg once daily in a multiple-ascending-dose study in patients with SMA.
 Following once-daily oral administration of risdiplam in healthy subjects, approximately 3-fold accumulation of peak plasma concentrations (Cmax) and area under the plasma concentration-time curve (AUC0-24h) was observed.
-Risdiplam exposures reach steady state 7 to 14 days after once-daily administration.
+Risdiplam exposures reach steady state 7 to 14 days after once daily administration.
+EVRYSDI tablet (swallowed whole or dispersed in water) demonstrated comparable bioavailability to EVRYSDI for oral solution in adult healthy volunteers under fasted and fed states.

 Absorption